 Our work puts us at the heart of local communities in the North West of England, where customers and employees live and work.
 Working in partnership with others means we can create better places, stronger communities, and accomplish more to address mutual issues together.

 For example we invest in community partnerships to tackle issues more effectively, to find new solutions to the challenges we face, and to access new funding streams, driving efficiency and a better overall outcome.
-Last summer we signed two memoranda of understanding with the Royal Society for the Protection of Birds (RSPB) and The Rivers Trust – partners held in high esteem by local communities with a broad membership base, enhancing the credibility of what we do.
+We have signed two memoranda of understanding with the Royal Society for the Protection of Birds (RSPB) and The Rivers Trust – partners held in high esteem by local communities with a broad membership base, enhancing the credibility of what we do.

 Our community investment breakdown: